Palliative Medicine/Palliative Care (MSc/PgDip)

 The MSc Stage

-The MSc module aims to develop core knowledge of research methods and measurement tools, and to enhance your critical appraisal skills.
-Students will use this knowledge to merge research practice with clinical experience through a process of critical evaluation and reflective practice.
-It will be evidenced by the students’ ability to effectively design, execute and report a methodologically sound research project.
+Those who have successfully passed and completed the PgDip are eligible to either be awarded their Diploma or apply for a place on the MSc stage.
+The MSc module aims to develop core knowledge of research methods and measurement tools, and to enhance critical appraisal skills.
+Students are encouraged to use this knowledge to merge research practice with clinical experience through a process of critical evaluation and reflective practice.
+Learning will be evidenced by the students’ ability to effectively design, execute and report a methodologically sound research project.
+Students will be supported by the course Module Leader and a supervisor who has a knowledge of their topic/methodology who will act as a guide and support for the project.

 Two contact sessions are offered to ensure that the student’s project is carefully planned and to provide students with core knowledge regarding research methodology and critical appraisal.

 The first, 5-day, compulsory contact session takes place in September.
 It is designed to give a sound basic knowledge of both research methodologies and critical appraisal skills.
 Interactive and problem-based teaching techniques are employed to enhance the learning opportunities for both individuals and the group as a whole.

 The second, 2-day, contact session is held later in the year and, although not compulsory, it is strongly recommended.
-This reviews the progress that students have made in completing your data collection and provides you with support for writing up of the dissertation, including the effective presentation of your data.
+This reviews the progress that students have made in completing data collection and provides support for writing up the dissertation, including the effective presentation of your data.

 Assessment of the MSc is through a research dissertation which provides an opportunity to demonstrate achievement of the core objectives of the MSc by effectively addressing a relevant research question.
 This may be attained by performing either: -

 - an original piece of qualitative or quantitative research, usually in your normal clinical practice; or

 - a rigorous systematic review or meta-analysis of published literature relevant to the practice of palliative medicine or palliative care.